dino-/genai-lib/README.md

-# llm-client
+# genai-lib

 ## Synopsis

-Command line tool for interacting with an ollama server
+Library and command line tool for interacting with various generative AI LLMs

 ## Description

-Command line tool providing more features and control than ollama's out-of-the-box cli tooling.
+Library and command line tool for performing completions and chats with various generative AI LLMs (Large Language Models).

 ## Getting source

-Source code is available from github at the [llm-client](https://github.com/dino-/llm-client) project page.
+Source code is available from github at the [genai-lib](https://github.com/dino-/genai-lib) project page.

 ## Contact